There is hope, innovation and support available for those with all forms of skin cancer here at the U-M Rogel Cancer Center

 Depending on the type of skin cancer that is diagnosed - primarily through a confirmed biopsy - treatment options could include Mohs Surgery, or one of the latest treatment options for rare skin cancers.
 Our specialized team is also involved in research to understand the molecular basis of skin cancer to drive the future of treatment and prevention options.

-Patients also have access to support systems for themselves and their caregivers through the Comprehensive Cancer Center's Patient Support Services.
+Patients also have access to support systems for themselves and their caregivers through the Rogel Cancer Center's Patient Support Services.

 Make an appointment or have your questions answered